Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Experiments Setup

 \subsection{Implementation Details and Performance Evaluation}

 I²B-HGNN was implemented in PyTorch and trained on an NVIDIA RTX 2080Ti GPU using the Adam optimizer \cite{kingma2014adam}.
-The model training employed an initial learning rate of 0.01, weight decay of $5 \times 10^{-3}$, and a maximum of 300 epochs with early stopping based on validation performance.
+The model training employed an initial learning rate of 0.01, weight decay of $5 \times 10^{-3}$, and a maximum of 300 epochs with early stopping with a patience of 30 epochs based on validation performance.
 Regularization techniques included dropout with rate 0.5 and edge dropout with rate 0.5 to prevent overfitting.
+All experiments used a fixed random seed of 42 to ensure reproducibility.
+The loss function hyperparameters were set as $\mu = \kappa = 0.5$, $\eta = 0.2$, $\zeta = 0.5$, $\omega = 0.5$.
 The IB regularization parameters were optimized specifically for each dataset.
 For the ABIDE-I dataset, we set $\beta = 0.8$ for IBGraphFormer and $\beta_H = 0.5$ for IB-HGAN.
 For the ADHD-200 dataset, we employed $\beta = 1.0$ for IBGraphFormer and $\beta_H = 0.8$ for IB-HGAN.
-We evaluated model performance using 10-fold stratified cross-validation on both ABIDE-I (HC vs. ASD) and ADHD-200 (HC vs. ADHD) datasets.
-In each fold, the dataset was partitioned into training, validation, and test sets with an 8:1:1 ratio.
-The evaluation metrics included accuracy (ACC), area under the receiver operating characteristic curve (AUC), and F1 score, with results reported as the mean and standard deviation across all 10 folds.
+These parameters were selected through grid search on the validation set, prioritizing configurations that maximize validation AUC while maintaining interpretable biomarker sparsity (measured by the number of high-weight ROIs).